microsoft/google-play-vsts-extension/docs/vsts-README.md

 # Visual Studio Team Services Extension for Google Play

-This extension contains a set of deployment tasks which allow you to automate the release of app updates to the Google Play store from your CI environment.
-This can reduce the effort needed to keep your dev/alpha/beta/etc. deployments up-to-date, since you can simply push changes to the configured source control branches, and let your automated build take care of the rest.
+This extension contains a set of deployment tasks which allow you to automate the release, promotion and rollout of app updates to the Google Play store from your CI environment.
+This can reduce the effort needed to keep your alpha, beta, rollout and production deployments up-to-date, since you can simply push changes to the configured source control branches, and let your automated build take care of the rest.

 ## Prerequisites

-In order to automate the release of app updates to the Google Play store, you need to create a service account that is authorized to manage your app(s) releases.
-If you haven't already done so, then perform the following steps to create one:
+In order to automate the release of app updates to the Google Play store, you need to have manually released at least one version through the [Google Play Developer Console](https://play.google.com/apps/publish/).
+Additionally, you need to create a service account that is authorized to manage your app(s) releases on your behalf and can be used to authenticate "headlessly" from your VSTS build/release definitions.
+If you haven't already done so, then perform the following steps to create a service account:

-1. Login to the [Google Play Developer Console](https://play.google.com/apps/publish/) and select **Settings** in the left-hand navigation menu
+1. Login to the [Google Play Developer Console](https://play.google.com/apps/publish/) and select **Settings** in the left-hand navigation menu (the gear icon)

 2. Select the **API access** setting and click the **Create Service Account** button underneath the **Service Accounts** section

-3. Follow the provided instructions to create your service account and then save the JSON file including your private key in a secure location.
+3. Follow the provided **Google Developers Console** hyperlink

+4. Click the **Create credentials** button in the displayed modal dialog, and select **Service account key**

+5. Select **JSON** as the **Key type** and click the **Create** button

+6. Save the provided JSON file somewhere safe and memorable.
+You'll be using it later.

+7. Back in the **Google Play Developer Console**, click the **Done** button to close the modal

-4. Click the **Grant access** button in the row associated with the service account you just created.
+8. Click the **Grant access** button in the row associated with the service account you just created.

-5. Ensure that the **Manage Production APKs** and **Manage Alpha & Beta APKs** permissions are selected, and then click the **Add user** button
+9. Ensure that the **Role** is set to **Release Manager** and then click the **Add user** button

 ## Quick Start